nzdevs/code-of-conduct/code-of-conduct.md

 ## Reporting

-If you are being harassed by a member of DevOps NZ, notice that someone else is being harassed, or have any other concerns, please contact one of the DevOps NZ Admins members on Slack by private message.
+If you are being harassed by a member of NZ Devs, notice that someone else is being harassed, or have any other concerns, please contact one of the NZ Devs Admins members on Slack by private message.
 The current Admins list can be found [here](./admins.md).

 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

-This code of conduct applies to DevOps NZ spaces, but if you are being harassed by a member of DevOps NZ outside our spaces, we still want to know about it.
+This code of conduct applies to NZ Devs spaces, but if you are being harassed by a member of NZ Devs outside our spaces, we still want to know about it.
-We will take all good-faith reports of harassment by DevOps NZ members, especially the Admins, seriously.
+We will take all good-faith reports of harassment by NZ Devs members, especially the Admins, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
-The abuse team reserves the right to exclude people from DevOps NZ based on their past behavior, including behavior outside DevOps NZ spaces and behavior towards people who are not in DevOps NZ.
+The abuse team reserves the right to exclude people from NZ Devs based on their past behavior, including behavior outside NZ Devs spaces and behavior towards people who are not in NZ Devs.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.